Units within our Criminal Division

 The Domestic Violence Unit is supported by federal grant money from the Department of Justice Office on Violence Against Women.
 These funds are used to support the unit and to provide a Strategic At-risk Family Education - or SAFE Program - to assist Victims of domestic violence and their families.
 This grant also enables the Prosecutor's Office to collaborate with the Battered Women's Shelter, the Victim Assistance Program and other important agency partners in the battle against family violence.

-Finally, the Child Homicide/Rape Unit handles all cases involving the death or abuse of a child.
+The Child Homicide/Rape Unit handles all cases involving the death or abuse of a child.
 These crimes are some of the most difficult, as they involve violence against the defenseless in our community, children.
 We take these crimes very seriously and have a strong record of putting these offenders in prison for life.

 While our chief job is to prosecute crimes, we believe in doing far more.
 Our goal is crime prevention.
-Not only must we punish the guilty, but we must also continue to protect the innocent
+Not only must we punish the guilty, but we must also continue to protect the innocent.

 The Stages of a Criminal Case: